MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/fix-common-posting-issues.md

 ## Issues during statement calculation

 This is a prerequisite step of the statement posting process.
-The most common error during this stage is the transaction validation failure as the system shows a warning that some of the transactions could not be included in the statement because they failed validation.
+The most common error during this stage is the transaction validation failure as the system shows a warning that some of the transactions couldn't be included in the statement because they failed validation.

 ### Transaction validation failed